edakturk14/speed-run-ethereum/README.md

 **[Demo]()**, **[Contract]()**

 A decentralized exchange (or DEX) is a peer-to-peer marketplace.
 You can select from the avaliable tokens, and the choose what token you want to get in exchange for it.
 Then actually make the swap.

-Heres a simple examplier [video](https://www.youtube.com/watch?v=2tTVJL4bpTU&ab_channel=WhiteboardCrypto ) on what’s dex is.
+🎥 Heres a simple examplier [video](https://www.youtube.com/watch?v=2tTVJL4bpTU&ab_channel=WhiteboardCrypto ) on what a DEX is.

 [Uniswap](https://uniswap.org/) and [1inch](https://1inch.io/) are two of the popular exchanges on Ethereum.